Probation, Suspension and Appeals

 1. An undergraduate academic progress scale outlines the expected grade point average for a student to remain in good academic standing based on the total number of credits attempted.
 Students who fail to meet the scale are subject to academic probation and/or academic suspension.
-(Traditional residential students are also expected to be in accord with the chapel attendance requirement or be subject to chapel probation or suspension.)
+(Traditional residential undergraduate students are also expected to be in accord with the chapel attendance requirement or be subject to chapel probation or suspension.)

-The undergraduate Academic Progress Scale is as follows:
+The Undergraduate Academic Progress Scale is as follows:

 Hours Attempted Cumulative GPA